Bottomland Forest and Bourbon Barrels

 A Rare Forest Tract Supporting Economic, Environmental and Community Vitality

 When over 5,000 acres of this bottomland forest came on the market in west Tennessee’s fastest-growing county, The Conservation Fund acted to protect it.
-The Ames property, just 40 minutes east of Memphis, is one of the few remaining large, intact forest blocks in an area under intense development pressure.
+The Wolf River property, just 40 minutes east of Memphis, is one of the few remaining large, intact forest blocks in an area under intense development pressure.

-Ames has one the finest examples of bottomland hardwood forests in all of Tennessee.
+Wolf River State Forest has one the finest examples of bottomland hardwood forests in all of Tennessee.
 Its white oak stands offer the right mix of trees to support ongoing research, white oak restoration and sustainability efforts locally and across the country.

 In addition to providing white oak to several local mills or cooperages that make barrel staves for Tennessee bourbon producers, keeping the forest intact protects 30 miles of streams, over 1,500 acres of wetland and the Memphis Sand Aquifer — a critical drinking water supply for 2.8 million people.
 It also opens new public recreation access, protects endangered archaeological and historical sites, and sustains critical habitat for wildlife.